Potluck (Indian web series): Episodic Synopsis

 Episode 1 - Meet the Shastris as they attempt to organise a potluck at Dhruv and Nidhi's opulent new home.
 Vikrant starts to understand that his family needs a larger home, and Govind gets a shock when he surprises Dhruv with a TV as a welcome present.

 Episode 2 - The next Potluck is hosted by Vikrant and Akansha Shastri.
 Tension arises as a result of Vikrant's hunt for a new residence not just with Akansha but also between Nidhi and Dhruv.
 Playing matchmakers for Prerna, Govind and Pramila get surprising outcomes.

-Episode 3 - At Govind and Pramila's anniversary costume party, the Shastris exhibit both their finest and worst sides.
+Episode 3 - At Govind and Pramila's anniversary costume party, the Shastris exhibit both their best and worst sides.
 Hearing what her kids think of her hurts Pramila.
 While Vikrant and Dhruv attempt to "control" their better halves, Prerna and Aalim investigate their recent connection.

 Episode 4 - The Shastri siblings recall the precise circumstances surrounding the origin of this "Potluck."
 With the help of a long-lost buddy, Govind tells how he persuaded the family to attend the potluck.

 Episode 5 - Nidhi tries to host the Potluck by herself, but things don't go as planned.
 While on a business trip, Dhruv meets some surprising people by chance, and Akansha and Vikrant attempt to rekindle their romance.

 Episode 6 - Prerna arranges a meet-the-folks with Aalim at the weekly potluck.
 However, Pramila and Govind respond in divergent ways, while Nidhi continues to be angry with Dhruv over his major deception.
 But, Dhruv is not the only one who lies…or who gets caught.

 Episode 7 - As Vikrant and Akansha experience nostalgia as they prepare to move into their new home.
 A web of lies has ensnared Dhruv and is now impairing his wellbeing.
 The unappealing food at the Potluck is the least of Govind's problems as he takes on the day's cooking duties.

 Episode 8 - When Shastris are astonished to learn the reality.
 It takes an accident for the entire family to come together and confront one another.